 The rest of the plan wasn’t so hot either.
 A curtain surrounded the bed preventing him flinging a pillow, not that he thought he would get it very far anyway.
 The phone was still ringing or beeping or whatever.
-And whoever it is kept on ringing back, or so it seemed in the aftermath of a general anaesthetic and morphine.
+And whoever it was kept on ringing back, or so it seemed in the aftermath of a general anaesthetic and morphine.

 The offending noise was actually not that of a mobile, but an alarm on one of the many instruments attached to the patient opposite.
 He, as Adam discovered later, was not well at all, making him feel rather guilty for his thoughts at that time.

-But now a more pressing issue had to come to hand or rather to his bladder, he really did need a piss.
+But now a more pressing issue had to come to hand, or rather to his bladder.
+He really did need a piss.

-God I hate these things, why are they tied down the back?
+God, I hate these things, why are they tied down the back?

 After a great deal of messing around in the dark, he eventfully reached over for the piss bottle, which wasn’t actually made of paper, but more of a cardboard.
 But now came the tricky bit, getting the neck of that bottle between his legs into the hole in his boxers, around his dick and pee, without wetting himself.